hybridgroup/kidsruby/README.md

 ## TODO

 ### CORE
+* A couple of funny things with the formatting of gets

 ### TURTLE
 * make the turtle canvas keep a correct aspect ratio when resized

 ### EDITOR
+* switch editor colors to white background for better presentation display
 * paste into editor (copy already works)

 ### HELP/TUTORIAL
+* update ruby4kids to include their latest lessons
 * add more good stuff!

 ### POSSIBLE IDEAS: